-Segura 2 HRs, Nola sharp, Phillies beat Mets, win 4th in row
+Segura, Nola lead surging Phils past Mets, tighten NL East

 TRAINER’S ROOM

-Phillies: LF Andrew McCutchen was visited by a trainer and manager Joe Girardi after his diving catch to rob Jeff McNeil of a hit in the seventh.
-McCutchen remained in the game but left for pinch-runner Mickey Moniak after drawing a walk in the eighth.
+Phillies: Girardi said LF Andrew McCutchen had the wind knocked out of him while making a diving catch to rob Jeff McNeil of a hit in the seventh.
+McCutchen remained in the game after being visited by Girardi and a trainer before being pulled for pinch-runner Mickey Moniak after drawing a walk in the eighth.

 Mets: RHP Noah Syndergaard (Tommy John surgery) is scheduled to throw batting practice Sunday.
 It will be his second time facing live batters since his rehab was interrupted by a positive COVID-19 diagnosis. … RHP Jacob deGrom (elbow) threw off the mid-slope Saturday but still has no timetable to face batters.